The Dark Side of Calvinism, by George L. Bryson

 T = “Total Depravity.”
 The claim here is that man is so totally depraved, so totally fallen, that he is “completely unable to cope with his sinful state in order to gain, or contribute to, his own salvation” (Duane Edward Spencer, TULIP).
 To reformers such as Luther, Calvin, and Knox, it “meant that man was as bad off as man could be.
 It meant that man was beyond all self-help because...he is born into this world ‘dead in trespasses and sins’ and, therefore, fully loyal to Satan, the god of the dead. ... [it] means that man in his natural state is incapable of doing anything or desiring anything pleasing to God.”
 (Duane Edward Spencer, TULIP) This litany goes on with the claim that “natural man is completely incapable of discerning Truth.”
 Total depravity “insists that man does not have a ‘free will’ in the sense that he is free to trust Jesus Christ as his Lord and Savior.”

 I think you get the gist.
 The point is, I DO know what the teaching is, and I read all the passages which supposedly support their theology.
 There’s just one problem - the Bible never says anywhere what “Total Depravity” claims.
 Nowhere does it say man is UNABLE to do anything, rather it says man is unwilling.
 That is a humongous difference.
 Also, “spiritually dead” is an analogy, and analogies can never be taken beyond their intent.
 In fact, one of Calvinist’s typical cliches is about how a dead man can’t trust in God, which is why he must be regenerated first.
-Well, a dead man can NOT trust in God either.
+Well, a dead man can't NOT trust in God either.
 A dead man can’t do anything.
 A spiritually-dead person can, in that he can hear the Word and respond to it.

-If God knows that man is unable to choose, they why does He command people to repent (Acts 17:30) if He knows man is unable to do so?
+If God knows that man is unable to choose, then why does He command people to repent (Acts 17:30) if He knows man is unable to do so?
 Doesn’t this make God to be a liar by saying man can do it all the while knowing he can’t?
 Or is this some sort of trickery on God’s part?
 Without free choice, man could not be morally responsible, nor could he love God, nor receive the gift of salvation, nor worship God, etc.

 Does man have the ability to make free-will moral choices for God?
 The Bible makes it plain that man does indeed have this ability: